EJ-Lan/EJ-Lan/README.md

 - 👋 Hi, I’m @EJ-Lan
 - 👀 I’m interested in Software Engineering, Web Development, and Game Development
-- 🌱 I’m currently learning Python, C++, and Javascript
+- 🌱 I’m currently learning SQL, C++, and Web Development
-- 💞️ I’m looking to collaborate on Group Projects
+- 💞️ I’m looking to collaborate on Group Projects and contribute to open source software
 - 📫 My email is ervinjon_lanada@outlook.com and my Linkedin is www.linkedin.com/in/ej-lanada

 <!---